MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-703-Investment-Deposit-Activities/subpart-B-Derivatives-Authority/section-703.112.md

 (b) The field director will notify the Federal credit union in writing if the field director has approved or denied its application for additional products or characteristics.
 If applicable, the notification will include the reason(s) for denial.

-(c) A Federal credit union may appeal any denial of an application for additional products and/or characteristics in accordance with § 703.111(d).
+(c) A Federal credit union may request the regional director to reconsider a denial of an application for additional products or characteristics and/or file an appeal with the NCUA Board in accordance with the procedures set forth in subpart B to part 746 of this chapter.

+[79 FR 5241, Jan.
+31, 2014, as amended at 82 FR 50293, Oct.
+30, 2017]